18 Flowers that Mean New Beginnings

 Botanical name: Lavandula

-Lavender, a flower with a long history of being connected to healing, is favored for its special scent and soothing effects.
-Many use it in aromatherapy and to feel calm and relaxed.
+Lavender, a flower long associated with healing, is favored for its special scent and soothing effects.
+Many use it in aromatherapy to feel calm and relaxed.

 14. Butterfly Bush